JCSDA/jedi-docs/docs/learning/tutorials/level2/dev-container.rst

 Overview
 --------

-In the :doc:`Run JEDI in a Container <run-jedi>` tutorial we used a version of an :doc:`application container <../../../using/jedi_environment/index>`.
+In the :doc:`Run JEDI in a Container <../level1/run-jedi>` tutorial we used a version of an :doc:`application container <../../../using/jedi_environment/index>`.
 This means that the container includes the compiled source code, ready to use.
 The ``jedi-tutorial`` container comes pre-packaged with JEDI!

 But that's not the way most JEDI developers, and many users, use JEDI.
 Instead, JEDI is set up so that users and developers have easy access to a version of the source code that they can download, build, and even modify themselves.
 This encourages community members to make changes and potentially contribute to the project through :doc:`pull requests to the main JEDI repositories <../../../inside/practices/pullrequest>`.